 The Centers for Disease Control of the U.S. Department of Health and Human Services

 The CDC is committed to achieving true improvements in people’s lives by accelerating health impact and reducing health disparities.
 CDC has created a set of four overarching Health Protection Goals, which are supported by a number of strategic goals and objectives.

-The Connecticut Association for Hospice and Home Care
+Connecticut Association for Healthcare at Home

 The Connecticut Association for Home Care and Hospice supports its members in the provision of exceptional quality and accessible services through collaboration, leadership, provision of information, advocacy, and education.

 The Department of Public Health strives to protect and improve the health and safety of the people of Connecticut by: assuring the conditions in which people can be healthy, promoting physical and mental health and preventing disease, injury, and disability.

 National Association for Home Care & Hospice

 The National Association for Home Care (NAHCH) is the largest and most respected professional association representing the interests of Americans who need home care (including acute, long-term, and terminal care) and the caregivers that provide them with in-home health and supportive services.

 The Visiting Nurse Associations of America (VNAA) is the national association of nonprofit Visiting Nurse Agencies (VNAs) and home healthcare providers who care for and treat approximately 4 million patients annually.